2023 Solar Incentives Guide for Normal, IL - Tax Credits & Rebates

 EcoWatch's Normal, IL Solar Incentives FAQs

-How much can I save annually on my electric bill if I add solar panels to my house in Normal?
+How much can I save on my electric bill annually if I install solar panels on my Normal home?

 Can I use multiple types of renewable energy to power my home?

 Yes, you can employ multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Be sure to discuss your proposed plan with your local Normal solar panel installer, so that you understand what you'll need and what types of incentives you will or won't qualify for.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+You should discuss the details of your plan with your local Normal solar panel installer, so that you understand what you'll need and what incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.